SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ```

 5. Save the file
-6. In the browser, reload the page of the Fiori Elements app.
+6. In the browser, reload the page of the Fiori Elements app

 	It now shows our work list with the columns ```Priority``` and ```Impact``` with color and an icon, depending on the amount in ```impact```.